apigee-127/a127-documentation/a127/quick-start-deep-dive.md

-## About the example
+## About the "quick start" example

-Apigee 127 projects all follow a pattern similar to this hello world application.
-The hello world example lays down a project structure that includes a Swagger API specification (in YAML format), an implemented controller, and a base Node.js app.
+Apigee 127 projects all follow a pattern similar to the "hello world" implementation described in [Quick start](https://github.com/apigee-127/a127-documentation/wiki/Quick-start).
+The quick start example lays down a project structure that includes a Swagger API specification (in YAML format), an implemented controller JavaScript file, and a base Node.js app.
 Let's look at these pieces one by one:

-### Hello world project structure
+### Quick start project structure

 The project files are cloned directly from the `https://github.com/apigee-127/project-skeleton` repository on GitHub.
 This skeleton project contains all the files and internal wirings needed for a basic Apigee 127 project.